-Covid 19 coronavirus: Donald Trump's national security advisor Robert O'Brien tests positive for virus
+Covid 19 coronavirus: Donald Trump's national security adviser Robert O'Brien tests positive for virus

 The news about O'Brien's positive test was first reported by Bloomberg News.

-— AP writer Jonathan Lemire contributed to this report.
+— AP writer Jonathan Lemire contributed to this report